What Problem Does Your Invention Solve?

-These questions trigger a lot of insight, making it easy for the engineer to state: “Yes, this was the problem.
+These questions trigger a lot of insight, making it easy for the engineer to comfortably tell the story: “Yes, this was the problem.
 This wall was stopping us—we could not jump over this wall.
 We figured out how to build a door through the wall, and this invention is our answer to getting to the other side of the wall.”

 This one question has revolutionized our Kickoff Meetings.
 By inspiring the right thinking, we are able to get the raw, unvarnished answers from the engineers before they have a chance to filter their response.

 I ask the engineers to describe to me that wall.
 Describe that hurdle.
 Describe the solution and help me understand both the problem and the solution.

 Asking inventors what problem they were solving is one of the initial steps in the Kick-Off Meeting for good reason.
 The Supreme Court has said recently, and it has been repeated by many other courts, that often what looks like an obvious invention may not be obvious.

 I generally do not explain all this to the inventors, but the reason that getting a clear grasp on the problem to be solved is so powerful becomes evident long after we file the patent application.
 It could manifest a couple of years later, when we find ourselves on the phone talking with the Patent Examiner who is on the fence with an obvious rejection.
 At that point we are able to say to them, “Well, the problem the inventors first identified and then solved is…” It is tremendously valuable for us to be able to have that conversation in order to sell the invention to the Patent Examiner